rangertaha/messaging-patterns/basic/README.rst

 A Basic Example
 =================

+This is the simplest pattern for sending messages I am using RabbitMQ as the broker.
 This example has three parts.
-The Producer, Queue, and the Consumer.
-The producer sends/produces messages and places them in the queue.
-The queue is the RabbitMQ server and the consumer retrieves the message.
+The **Producer**, **Queue**, and the **Consumer**.
+The producer sends/produces messages which are sent to the queue.
+The queue is the RabbitMQ server.
+The consumer retrieves/consumes the messages from the queue.

 .. image:: ../images/basic.png